nlpxucan/WizardLM/WizardMath/README.md

 ❗❗❗**Note: This performance is 100% reproducible!
 If you cannot reproduce it, please follow the steps in [Evaluation](#evaluation).**

-❗❗❗**Note: The scores of ChatGPT reported by [Model Selection](https://arxiv.org/pdf/2305.14333v1.pdf) are 80.8%.**
+❗❗❗**Note: The score of ChatGPT reported by [Model Selection](https://arxiv.org/pdf/2305.14333v1.pdf) is 80.8%.**

-The following table clearly demonstrates that our **WizardMath** exhibits a substantial performance advantage over all the open-source models on the GSM8k and MATH benchmarks. ❗ **If you are confused with the different scores of our 7B, 13B and 70B models (54.9, 63.9 and 81.6), please check the Notes.**
+The following table clearly demonstrates that our **WizardMath** exhibits a substantial performance advantage over all the open-source models on the GSM8k and MATH benchmarks.

+❗ **If you are confused with the different scores of our 7B, 13B and 70B models (54.9, 63.9 and 81.6), please check the Notes.**

 | Model               | GSM8k Pass@1 | MATH Pass@1 |